ndavol/nlp-with-ruby/README.md

 [Contributors](https://github.com/arbox/nlp-with-ruby/graphs/contributors).

-To the extent possible under law, the person who associated CC0 with `Awesome NLP in Ruby` has waived all copyright and related or neighboring rights to `Awesome NLP in Ruby`.
+To the extent possible under law, the person who associated CC0 with `Awesome NLP with Ruby` has waived all copyright and related or neighboring rights to `Awesome NLP with Ruby`.

 You should have received a copy of the CC0 legalcode along with this work.
 If not, see <https://creativecommons.org/publicdomain/zero/1.0/>.